wwwwwwzh/Chrome-Extension/AutomateMVCVersion/problems.md

 }
 ```

+This can also handle recording and following right after recording correctly.

 # Event Listener Management
 Another problem involves listening to events both during following and recording.
 In normal web development, event listeners are bound to specific UI element (buttons, link, etc.).
 However, the extension needs to listen to every click and input event.
 When following tutorial, the extension checks if the right element is clicked.
 When recording, it has to both record the element being clicked on and "hijack" the event from propagating.
 This is mainly because the default event on an element might be a page redirect.
-If default behavior is allowed, the recorder can't preview this particular step while editing.
+If default behavior is allowed, the recorder can't preview this particular step correctly while editing.

 This can be divided into 2 subproblems:
 1. when and what listener should be added